Firefighters tackle chemical blaze in New Jersey – latest updates

 Follow live updates

-More than 200 firefighters in Passaic, New Jersey battled a massive blaze on Friday night that extended into the early morning hours on Saturday, prompting evacuations in the immediate area .
+More than 200 firefighters in Passaic, New Jersey battled a massive blaze on Friday night that extended into the early morning hours on Saturday.

-Smoke from the fire – which impacted a chemical plant that manufactures swimming pool and jacuzzi cleaning supplies – was thick enough to be seen on weather radar and as far as neighbouring New York City.
+The fire near a chemical plant that manufactures swimming pool and jacuzzi cleaning supplies was contained on Saturday morning, officials said.

+Smoke from the fire was thick enough to be seen on weather radar and as far as neighbouring New York City.

 Passaic Mayor Hector Lora said the blaze is “the worst that I’ve ever seen.”